kabartsjc/disaster_project/DELIVERABLES.md

 -	**Final Remarks**: Analyze the results, cite limitations and challenges, make recommendations, and conclude the work.

 The paper must **follow the IEEE template (two columns) and be 20 to 60 pages long**, including all the figures, attachments, etc. In addition, pay attention to these tips:
-1.	focus on the main goal or problem you want to discuss.
+1. Focus on the main goal or problem you want to discuss.
 2. Spend more time on the problem description and result analysis.
 3. Avoid plagiarism.
-4. The target is to explain complex topics clearly.
+4. The goal is to explain complex topics clearly.
 To organize the paper, use the structure provided by the [IEEE](https://conferences.ieeeauthorcenter.ieee.org/write-your-paper/structure-your-paper/).

 Each group member must also submit the **peer evaluation**, following the directions defined in the course syllabus.